adobe/aemanalyser-maven-plugin/aemanalyser-maven-plugin/README.md

 ## Maven Goals

-While the best way to use this plugin is to create a separate module as outlined above, the plugin can also be added to existing projects, for example a content-package project.
-It provides the following goals:
+The plugin provides the following goals:

 * **analyse** : This is the default goal used by a 'aem-analyse' Maven project.
 If the packaging type is `aem-analyse` all dependencies of type content package will be converted.
 Otherwise the current artifact will be converted.
 * **project-analyse** : This goal can be used in existing projects.
-By default in runs during the `verify` phase and will analyse the artifact of the current project.
+By default it runs during the `verify` phase and will analyse the artifact of the current project.

 A typical use would be to just configure the **project-analyse** goal if the plugin should be integrated into an existing project.